Detainees released days after AP report on UAE-run prisons | New Country 923

-The actor, Nasser al-Anbari, a well-known comedian who appeared in TV shows and online videos, grinned and waved as he walked among the well-wishers in the southern city of Aden and motorists honked their car horns, a video filmed by his family shows.
+The actor, Nasser al-Anbari, a well-known comedian who appeared in TV shows and online videos, grinned and waved Monday as he walked among the well-wishers in the southern city of Aden and motorists honked their car horns, a video filmed by his family shows.
+The UAE has denied it controls any prisons in Yemen and said Yemen’s government is in full control.

 “I couldn’t believe my eyes.
 I was filming him while in disbelief,” said one of al-Anbari’s sons.
 When al-Anbari met with his wife, who has cancer, “the two wept,” the son said, speaking on condition of anonymity out of security concerns.